Training structure

 Faculty of Science

-At the end of this module, students should be able to understand an economic analysis of a water management project/policy.
-They should be familiar with the principles of cost-benefit analysis, valuation methods, parameters and indicators.
-They will learn to take a critical look at evaluations and the parameters and indicators used.
+At the end of this module, students should be able to understand an economic analysis relating to a water management project/policy.
+They should be familiar with the principles of cost-benefit analysis and know the valuation methods, parameters, and indicators that can be used.
+They will learn to take a critical look at assessments and the parameters and indicators used.

 ECTS